House of Representatives (Egypt): Ethics Committee

-This committee is formed in the beginning of the House' annual season, headed by one of the HR speaker deputies.
+This committee is formed in the beginning of the House's annual season, headed by one of the HR speaker deputies.
 The membership includes the heads of the following committees: Constitutional Affairs and Legislation; Religious, Social and Awkaf Affairs; and Suggestions and Grievances; five members of the General Committee (of whom at least two are from the opposition parties); and five members chosen randomly from the House.
 This committee is responsible for looking into the violations committed by House members towards the Egyptian society's code of behavior towards religion, social standards, etc.

 Ad hoc and combined committees

 The ad hoc committees are formed by the suggestion of the Speaker or the request of the government to study, debate on a new bill or law, voting on the ratification of a new law or bill or a special issue of concern.
 The Speaker is responsible on choosing members for this committee.
 The Combined committees are formed by the request of the Speaker, the government, members of two or more of the specialized committees, with the aim of studying a particular issue of concern.
 These combined committees are headed by one of the Speaker's deputies.
 The orders of these committees are issued when a majority vote is achieved.